 Wondering how to delete Google search history?
 You aren’t alone, our Google search histories have become almost sacred.
-For many, this level of privacy is expected, though few realize just how much information they’re willingly handing over.
-Privacy is no longer assured, but something we should protect at all costs.
+For many, complete privacy is expected, though few realize just how much information they’re willingly handing over.

 It’s important to note that once you delete this, you can’t get it back.
 For a period of time after deleting you may notice that some of the personalized details that make Google search great are less than perfect.
 Luckily, it doesn’t take long to rebuild enough of a history to benefit from it without having a record of your entire digital life in there.